bgjx/meq-data-app/README.md

 Please note that, due to data confidentiality policies, the database contents are not included, so the app will appear blank.
 Which means you also have to set the Admin settings and credentials manually.

-If you're interested in the database structure, feel free to contact me via email at [edelo.arham@gmail.com](mailto:edelo.arham@gmail.com), developer will provide you full dummy database.
+If you're interested in the database structure, feel free to contact me via email at [edelo.arham@gmail.com](mailto:edelo.arham@gmail.com), the developer will provide you full dummy database.

 ### Prerequisites